irkode/hugoDocs/content/en/functions/collections/Where.md

 {{ $pages := where $fruit "Params.color" "in" $colors }}
 ```

-To return a collection of pages where the "color" page parameter is neither "red" nor "yellow":
+Return a collection of _fruit_ pages where the "color" page parameter is neither "red" nor "yellow":

 ```go-html-template
 {{ $fruit := where site.RegularPages "Section" "eq" "fruit" }}